Case Study

 EY and Desjardins will offer programming that aligns companies that are looking to implement climate tech solutions directly with climate tech entrepreneurs.

-Next up, EY and Desjardins are adapting to make even bigger ripples in year two.
-Specifically, EY and Desjardins will offer programming that aligns companies that are looking to implement climate tech solutions directly with climate tech entrepreneurs who are already focused on this area — all with the goal of making meaningful progress towards a more sustainable future.
-This will encourage Canadian companies to adopt and develop sustainable solutions as a core part of their strategy to be even more competitive in the rapidly shifting global market.
+Next up, EY and Desjardins are adapting to make even bigger ripples in year three.
+EY and Desjardins will continue to offer programming that aligns companies looking to implement climate tech solutions directly with climate tech entrepreneurs already focused on this area — all with a goal of making meaningful progress towards a more sustainable future.

 Contact us